ramoneguru/rigetti-test/README.md

 # Rigetti take home test

 ## Notes
 * Setup was relatively easy for client/server.
 * Flask was chosen for the API since it was pretty straightforward (small issue with CORS)
 * Vite (for React) is very simple to get up and working, so I went with that environment
 * ChartJS is the charting lib being used since it's `canvas` based which should give better performance for large datasets
 * Getting the data structured in a way for presenting was a little more challenging than anticipated
+* Of course debugging the final output took more time than anticipated

 ## Prerequisites (local install)
 1. NodeJS > 18.0.0